ho-nl/webpagetest-slack-action/README.md

 The WPT_API_KEY and GITHUB_TOKEN are secrets on the organization level, so you don't need to add anything to your repository.

+3. Slack configuration
+Use the 'slack-channel' property to define to which channel the report needs to be posted.

+You also need to invite the bot/app 'WebPageTest' to your channel.

 3. Budget and options files

 Use the wptOptions to customize how you want to run the tests.